The best architecture in Naples - Citimarks

 Citinotes

-"Life takes place on the streets, in the most carefree qualities of outdoor living: in the songs and music, in the extraordinary feeling of carelessness, and in a cheerful misery that warms up the heart"
+"Life unfolds on the streets, embracing the most carefree aspects of outdoor living: in songs and music, in the extraordinary feeling of carelessness, and in a cheerful poverty that warms the heart."

 Émile Zola, Rome, Charpentier et Fasquelle, 1896.